zh1huang/tp/docs/DeveloperGuide.md

 ### Generating sales report

-This section will describe how the report feature is implemented.
+This section will describe how the feature generating a sales report (ReportCommand) is implemented.

 ![](diagrams/Implementation_GenerateReports.svg)

+The simplified overview of report implementation is as follows:

+1. `CLIverShelf` invokes `ReportCommand#execute()`
-* When program invokes `ReportCommand#execute`, a `SalesReport` object is created & `SalesReport#generateSoldItemStats()`
+2. A `SalesReport` object which is named `newSalesReport` is created
+3. If the type specified in user input is `stats`, `SalesReport#generateSoldItemStats()` is called to get a string of sold item statistics represented by `statsReport` in the diagram.
-  or `SalesReport#generateSoldItemDetails()` will be called to get the filtered SoldItem list for processing into strings before returning the String for printing.
+4. Else, `SalesReport#generateSoldItemDetails()` will be called to get the filtered SoldItem list in the form of a string before returning the String to `CLIverShelf` for printing.

+The below diagram shows a more in-depth implementation of report feature.

 ![](diagrams/Implementation_SalesReport.svg)

-* When program invokes `ReportCommand#execute` shown below in the `SalesReport` API
+The more detailed inner workings of the report implementation is as follows:

+* Case 1: user specifies `stats` for type.
-  1. A `SalesReport` object is constructed
+  1. `ReportCommand#generateSoldItemStats()` is executed.
-  2. When a function of `SalesReport` is invoked,
+  2. `SalesManager#filterSoldItems(timeSpan)` is called.
+  3. `SalesManager` will call `ShelfList#getShelf("soldItems")`, which returns a `soldItemShelf`.
+  4. `SalesManager` filters the items from `soldItemShelf` according to the `timeSpan`, & returns the list named `filteredSoldItems` which represents the list of `soldItems` named from that `timeSpan`.
+  5. `SalesReport` will then self invoke `SalesReport#getSalesStatisticsString(filteredSoltItems)` to calculate the relevant statistical information needed, and returns a formatted string `salesStats`.
+  6. `SalesReport` will return `salesStats` to `ReportCommand`.

+* Case 2: user specifies `items` for type
-  1. A `SalesManager` object is constructed
+  1. `ReportCommand#generateSoldItemDetails()` is executed.
-  2. & `SalesManager` functions will filter the soldItems
-  3. returning the list of filtered items to be printed
+  2. Same as step 2 of case 1
+  3. Same as step 3 of case 1
+  4. Same as step 4 of case 1
+  5. `SalesReport` will then self invoke `SalesReport#getSoldItemsDetailsString(filteredSoldItems)` to get the formatted string `soldItemDetails` containing information about `SoldItem` details from `filteredSoldItems`.
+  6. `SalesReport` will return `soldItemDetails` to `ReportCommand`.

 #### Design considerations:

+* Aspect how to show the report stats or items within a time period
+  * Alternative 1 (current choice): Convert YEAR-MONTH input string to YearMonth object to check valid year and month
+    * Pros: Able to use pre-written YearMonth class methods, to simplify verification of year & month input And also simple check if the YearMonth input is in correct order
+    * Cons: Have to implement valid year restriction since, the max year accepted is a very large integer.
+  * Alternative 2: check the and the input manually by extracting the year and the month from the string, then converting to integer for validity checking
+      * Pros: Able to have flexibility in terms of more restrictions for valid year e.g. starting from year 1970
+      * Cons: More lines of code due to more factors to consider for checking if the year and month are valid This makes code messier, increases debugging efforts & number of unit test cases.

 ### Generating item markup price

-This section will describe how markup feature is being implemented.
+This section will illustrate how the marking up of an item price (MarkUpCommand) is being implemented.

 ![](diagrams/MarkUpSequenceDiagram.svg)